ElementsProject/lightning/README.md

 * `FUNDING_SPEND_SEEN` means we've seen the funding transaction spent.
 * `ONCHAIN` means that the `lightning_onchaind` is tracking the onchain closing of the channel.
+* `AWAITING_UNILATERAL` means that we're waiting for a unilateral close to hit the blockchain.

 All these states have more information about what's going on in the `status` field in `listpeers`.